turnerlabs/harbor-client/readme.md

-### harbor-client
+# harbor-client

-JavaScript client library for Harbor.
-It's isomorphic which means it can be used in both node.js and browsers.
+JavaScript client for Harbor.
+It's isomorphic which means it can be used in both node.js and browsers (using a tool like [Browserify](http://browserify.org)).
+This project also contains a CLI.

-Currently only supports deployments.

-*usage*
+### usage (library)

 ```js
 var harbor = require('harbor-client');